Special Education Department

 6. Who do I contact regarding School Psychology or Section 504 district level related questions in CSD?

 7. How does the District-Level Special Education Department support schools?
-We:
+We work in alignment with the CSD Framework for Equitable Outcomes and support schools by:

-- Create processes and procedures to consistently implement the required state and federal components of IDEA as well as we monitor the implementation of the program.
+- Creating processes and procedures to consistently implement the required state and federal components of IDEA as well as we monitor the implementation of the program.

-- Provide coaching and feedback to teachers and administrators on implementing high-quality Evidence-Based interventions and Specially Designed Instruction (SDI) for students with IEPs.
+- Providing coaching and feedback to teachers and administrators on implementing high-quality Evidence-Based interventions and Specially Designed Instruction (SDI) for students with IEPs.

-- Provide support to parents and staff designed to create meaningful partnerships between schools, families, and the community that ultimately lead to significant gains in student achievement and increased family engagement.
+- Providing support to parents and staff designed to create meaningful partnerships between schools, families, and the community that ultimately lead to significant gains in student achievement and increased family engagement.

 404-371-3601 x 1040